 D-701.
 Purposes.
 These zoning regulations are made in accordance with the Town's comprehensive plan and are designed to promote the public health, safety, and general welfare.
-To that end, the regulations are intended to address the land use plan: to provide adequate light and air; to prevent the overcrowding of land; to avoid undue concentration of population; to lessen congestion in the streets; to secure safety from fire, panic, and dangers; to facilitate the efficient and adequate provision of transportation, water, sewerage, schools, parks, and other public requirements; and to promote the health, safety, morals, or general welfare of the community.
-The regulations a made with reasonable consideration, among other things, as to the character of the zoning district and its peculiar suitability for particular uses and with a view to conserving the value of buildings and encouraging the most appropriate use of land throughout the Town's planning and development regulation jurisdiction.
-The purposes set forth in the Land Use Plan are also incorporated herein by reference.
+To that end, the regulations are intended to address the following public purposes/and use plan: to provide adequate light and air; to prevent the overcrowding of land; to avoid undue concentration of population; to lessen congestion in the streets; to secure safety from fire, panic, and dangers; to facilitate the efficient and adequate provision of transportation, water, sewerage, schools, parks, and other public requirements; and to promote the health, safety, morals, or general welfare of the community.
+The regulations shall be made with reasonable consideration, among other things, as to the character of the zoning district and its peculiar suitability for particular uses and with a view to conserving the value of buildings and encouraging the most appropriate use of land throughout the local government's Town's planning and development regulation jurisdiction.
+The regulations may not include, as a basis for denying a zoning or rezoning request from a school, The purposes set forth in the level of service of a road facility or facilities abutting the school or proximately located to the school.
+Land Use Plan are also incorporated herein by reference.